[Note from the Author:]

 Location: Seoul International Airport

 She was a paradox wrapped in silk and steel.
 She moved with the grace of royalty, yet carried the aura of a brewing storm.
 Her eyes held secrets deeper than oceans, and her rare, disarming smile was laced with danger.
-In a world ruled by cruelty, she was both the blade and the balm.
-You'd never see her coming—but once she arrived, the room bent to her will.
-She wasn't just unforgettable—she was untouchable.

 She walked with command toward a stoic man in a suit standing beside a sleek black limo.
 As she stopped in front of him, he bowed in respect.

-She simply nodded and stepped into the car.
 The ride was silent, disturbed only by the occasional gust of wind.
-Her eyes stayed glued to her tablet—perhaps reviewing a schedule.
+The driver didn't dare utter a word, for he knew she was in no mood for insignificant greetings.
+Her eyes stayed glued to her tablet-perhaps reviewing a schedule.
 Whether it was legal or illegal, only she knew.

 "I'm back.
 Call an urgent meeting in an hour," she spoke into her phone.
 Her voice was velvety, her tone laced with authority.

 A muffled, "Yes, boss," answered on the other end.
+She ended the call.

 She gazed out the window, watching the now-changed hometown she had left eight years ago.
-Her composed expression betrayed nothing, yet a deep sense of familiarity stirred inside her.
+Her calculating gaze swept over the surrounding, taking in Seoul's chaos.

 She recalled her childhood-carefree, mischievous, full of laughter.
 But joy quickly gave way to pain, happy memories swallowed by tragedy.